Advertisement

 Sample dinner: One-Pan Maple Mustard Chicken and Potatoes

-Gotta love one pan meals—this easy but filling chicken and potato dish is exactly what you need at the end of a long day.
+This simple and filling one-pan chicken and potato dish is exactly what you need at the end of a long day.
 The mustard glaze tastes rich and savory; just make sure you choose low-sodium and low-sugar mustard.
 For a simple side, toss in some veggies—any you have on hand—or whip them up separately on your second oven rack.
 Put parchment paper on a baking sheet, cover with vegetables, and flavor to taste with olive oil, black pepper, garlic, lemon juice, or low-sodium hot sauce.

 reading cookbook